pfdubois/BridgeBidding/source/MajorOpenings.rst

 * 2N! is
   :ref:`Jacoby 2NT <Jacoby2NT>` which is game-forcing and promises 4 trump.
 * 3N gets to the wrong game.
 Partner will never guess you have support.
+* You don't have a singleton or void so no splinter bid applies.

 Therefore, you will bid 2♣; this is forcing because it is a new suit by an unpassed hand.
 You'll tell partner about the support on your next bid by bidding spades.